Kaguya Shinomiya

 Kaguya Shinomiya (四宮 かぐや, Shinomiya Kaguya) is the titular character and protagonist of the manga series Kaguya-sama: Love Is War by Aka Akasaka.
 She serves as the student council vice president of Shuchiin Academy and comes from the wealthy Shinomiya family.
 She has feelings for Miyuki Shirogane, the student council president, but is too proud to confess her feelings.
 Later on in the series, they are able to confess and become a couple, although their relationship is complicated by Kaguya's family circumstances and Miyuki's decision to study abroad at Stanford University.

 Akasaka modeled Kaguya's personality on the character of Kaguya-hime from Japanese folklore.
 He originally had Kaguya and Miyuki have similar personalities, although their characters diverged over time.
 Kaguya is voiced in Japanese by Aoi Koga and by Alexis Tipton in English.
 She is portrayed by Kanna Hashimoto in the film adaptations.

 Kaguya has been well-received by fans.
-She has ranked highly in popularity polls, and won numerous awards including Best Female Character at the 10th Newtype Anime Awards and Best Girl at the 5th Crunchyroll Anime Awards.
+She has ranked highly in popularity polls and won numerous awards including Best Female Character at the 10th Newtype Anime Awards and Best Girl at the 5th Crunchyroll Anime Awards.

 Creation and development

 Aka Akasaka said that he modeled Kaguya to be like Kaguya-hime in that both are princesses at the start, but have something deeper about their character later.
-He made both Kaguya and Miyuki to have similar personalities at first, both proud and intellectual but later revealing to be more like "goofy idiots" on the inside.
-He would later have the two diverge in tendencies, with Kaguya being more like a "bad girl".
-Akasaka also said that while Kaguya has a dark side to her, he didn't want people to hate her so he tries to keep the positive and negative emotions balanced.
+He made both Kaguya and Miyuki to have similar personalities at first, both proud and intellectual but later revealed to be more like "goofy idiots" on the inside.
+He would later have the two diverge in tendencies with Kaguya being more like a "bad girl".
+Akasaka also said that while Kaguya has a dark side to her, he did not want people to hate her so he tried to keep the positive and negative emotions balanced.